STUDENTS Policy

 The

-Board of Education is committed to the identification, needs assessment and enrollment
+Board of Education is committed to the identification, needs assessment and

-of migrant students living within the District.
+enrollment of migrant students living within the District.
+The District's Coordinator of Programs for

-responsible for implementation and maintenance of the District's program for
+Homeless Students is also responsible for implementation and maintenance of the

 The Board of Education